Mount Tahan

-Mount Tahan (Gunung Tahan), is the highest point in Peninsular Malaysia with an elevation of 2187 m above sea level, on the border between the states of Pahang and Kelantan, with the peak lies on the Pahangese side.
+Mount Tahan (Gunung Tahan), is the highest point in Peninsular Malaysia with an elevation of 2187 m above sea level, on the border between the states of Pahang and Kelantan, with the peak lying on the Pahangite side.
 It is part of the Taman Negara that straddles Jerantut District in Pahang, Gua Musang District in Kelantan and Hulu Terengganu District in Terengganu.
 The mountain is part of the Tahan Range in the Tenasserim Hills and is popular with local climbers.

 Gunung Tahan is considered by many to be one of the toughest treks in Peninsular Malaysia.

+Names

+The word tahan in Malay means "forbidden", there is a folktale of the mountain being guarded by two humongous apes because it has two magical wells which can give anyone powers of changing any other object into gold and silver.

+It is also known by the name of Gunung Rotan ("rattan mountain") or Gunung Ulu Tanum ("source mountain of the Tanum River") in the west; the Kelantanese call it Gunung Siam ("Siam Mountain").

 Trails

 There are three trails to the summit, commonly referred to as: